Other Exercises

 The natives of America

-Have been called Indians, ever since
+Have been Indians, ever since

 Columbus visited other islands near San Salvador